kcortes133/Prelims_Day3/README.md

 ## Goal
 Given a metagenomics sample give information about the composition of the viral community.

 ## Description
+This program takes fastq files as input and outputs information about

 ## Install
 - numpy~=1.22.4
 - matplotlib~=3.5.2